Watch our video! This is what we are about!

 Aikido is all about energy (ki).
 In its essence, an Aikidoka will connect and blend with attacking energy, and then redirect or neutralize it.
 The attacker will find that his own attacking energy has been used to rob him of his balance.

 Aikido movements train the entire body to work as a unit.
 Movements are both energized and relaxed.
 Advanced training focuses on sensing and responding quickly to the attacker’s energy.
+Aikido teaches the use of power and balance rather than speed and strength

 The Practice of Aikido